FilipDavid-Liviu/MushroomCave/README.md

 -Mushy can also meet fellow mushrooms and give them flowers!

--Mushy is splecial: mush can grow a pair of wings in order to fly.
+-Mushy is special: mush can grow a pair of wings in order to fly.